European Federation of Psychology Students' Associations

-The European Federation of Psychology Students' Associations (EFPSA) is a non-profit, non-governmental student organization that consists of psychology student associations from all across Europe.
+The European Federation of Psychology Students' Associations (EFPSA) is a non-profit and non-governmental student's organization that encompasses psychology student associations from all across Europe.
 The association currently consists of 33 Member Organizations and two Observer Organizations, each represented by a Member Representative, who collectively form the legislative body of the Federation.

 The work of the federation is perpetuated through the work of the Member Representatives (MRS), the Executive Board (EB) and the Board of Management (BM).
 The EFPSA provides psychology students with diverse opportunities for scientific development and self-development through its Events and Services.
-Additionally, European Federation of Psychology Students also aims to contribute to a positive impact in society through a variety of campaigns while representing the interest and needs of psychology students on a European level.
+Additionally, EFPSA also aims to make a positive impact in society through a variety of campaigns while representing the interest and needs of psychology students on a European context.

 History

 EFPSA was founded in April 1987 at the University of Lisbon, Portugal where European psychology students from all over Europe had been invited to a meeting.
 Psychology students from eight European countries formed the European Federation of Psychology Students’ Associations (EFPSA).
-At the same time, EFPSA initiated its first project, the EUROPSYCHO-Database on education and exchange.
+At this time, the EFPSA initiated its first project, the EUROPSYCHO-Database on education and exchange.

-During the third General Assembly in April 1989 in Lund, Sweden, the Federation developed its initial structure with the first meeting of the Executive Board (EB) being held for the first time in that same year.
+During its third general assembly in April 1989 in Lund, Sweden, the Federation developed its initial structure with the first meeting of the Executive Board (EB) being held for the first time in that same year.

-In July 1991, EFPSA started a collaboration with the European Federation of Psychologists' Associations (EFPA) in Amsterdam, the Netherlands, after which EFPSA became an official affiliate member of EFPA in 2001.
+In July 1991, the EFPSA started a collaboration with the European Federation of Psychologists' Associations (EFPA) in Amsterdam, the Netherlands, following which EFPSA became an official affiliate member of EFPA in 2001.

 Events

-EFPSA currently organizes eleven annual and one biennial event: The Congress, European Summer School (ESS), EFPSA Academy, Train the Trainers (TTT) Summer School, Train Advanced Trainers (TAT), Trainers’ Meeting (TRAM), Trainers’ Conference (TRaC), EFPSA Day, the Joint Executive Board & Member Representatives Meeting and Board of Management Meetings are the annual events, while the Conference is the biennial event.
+EFPSA currently organizes eleven annual and one biennial event: The Congress, European Summer School (ESS), EFPSA Academy, Train the Trainers (TTT) Summer School, Train Advanced Trainers (TAT), Trainers’ Meeting (TRAM), Trainers’ Conference (TRaC), EFPSA Day, the Joint Executive Board & Member Representatives Meeting and Board of Management Meetings are annual events, while the Conference is a biennial event.